-The Umsobomvu Municipality does have an (outdated) Municipal Spatial Development Framework (MSDF).
-However, reference is made to the requirement in terms of Section 20(2) of the Spatial Planning and Land Use Management Act, 2013 (Act 16 of 2013) (SPLUMA) that an MSDF must be prepared and approved as part of the municipality's Integrated Development Plan (IDP) and in accordance with the Local Government Municipal Systems Act, 2000 (Act 32 of 2000) (MSA).
+In terms of section 20(2) of the Spatial Planning and Land Use Management Act, 2013 (Act 16 of 2013) (SPLUMA) a SDF (Spatial Development Framework must be prepared and approved as part of the municipality's Integrated Development Plan (IDP) and in accordance with the Local Government Municipal Systems Act, 2000 (Act 32 of 2000) (MSA).
+The Department of Rural Development and Land Reform (DRDLR) appointed a service provider in 2023 to review the SDF of Umsobomvu Municipality.
+Details of the revised/updated SDF is indicated in paragraph 3.12 of this document.

-The contents of an MSDF are listed in Sections 20 and 21 of SPLUMA, whereas the procedural and content requirements regarding the drafting, amendment and adoption of the IDP, are specified in the MSA.
+The contents of an SDF are listed in Sections 20 and 21 of SPLUMA, whereas the procedural and content requirements regarding the drafting, amendment and adoption of the IDP, are specified in the MSA.
 In this regard, the new set of planning legislation does confirm this process as the same process to be used for the drafting, amendment and adoption of the MSDF.
 This also means that the specifications in Section 34 regarding the annual review by a municipality of its Integrated Development Plan, apply to the municipal spatial development framework.
-When considering this specification, it is important to note the different timelines in the respective planning and implementation horizons, i.e. 5 years for the IDP and up to 20 years in the MSDF.
+When considering this specification, it is important to note the different timelines in the respective planning and implementation horizons, i.e. 5 years for the IDP and up to 20 years in the SDF.